 Harris County Criminal Lawyer's Association

-Special Crimes Bureau: Currently assigned to the prestigious Special Crimes Division of the Harris County District Attorney's Office where I handle major narcotics trafficking cases and investigations within Harris County.
-I work closely with DEA, HPD, HCSO, FBI, Secret Service and all law enforcement agencies in Harris County.
+Special Crimes Bureau: Was assigned to the prestigious Special Crimes Division of the Harris County District Attorney's Office where I handled major narcotics trafficking cases and investigations within Harris County.
+I worked closely with DEA, HPD, HCSO, FBI, Secret Service and all law enforcement agencies in Harris County.

-Vehicular Assault Team Member: One of six prosecutors selected to be a member of the Harris County Vehicular Assault Team, a first of a kind division where we respond to vehicular related homicide cases and work hand-in-hand with law enforcement to insure that the case a properly investigated and prosecuted.
+Vehicular Assault Team Member: One of six prosecutors selected to be a member of the Harris County Vehicular Assault Team, a first of its kind division where we responded to vehicular related homicide cases and worked hand-in-hand with law enforcement to insure that the cases were properly investigated and prosecuted.

 Texas District and County Attorney Association Faculty Member, TDCAA is responsible for the training of all prosecutors in the state.
 I was selected to represent Harris County District Attorney's office to aid in the training of prosecutors in Texas.